hobywan/miranda/README.md

 <img src="docs/figures/logo.png" alt="logo" width="180">

-**miranda** is a [mi-RNA](https://en.wikipedia.org/wiki/MicroRNA) sequence analyzer.
+**miranda** is a [mi-RNA](https://en.wikipedia.org/wiki/MicroRNA) sequence analyzer written in Java.
 It aims to retrieve a secondary structure of a given basis sequence
-which minimizes the conformation energy, according to Watson-Crick and
+which minimizes the conformation energy, according to Watson-Crick and Wobble criteria.
-Wobble criteria.

 ###### Basic principles